Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Introduction

 I am very grateful to Zhiwei Yun for many helpful discussions and meetings for this project.
 His expertise in the relevant subjects and sharp attention to details greatly propelled me to move forward in my research.

-Moreover, I would like to thank Joel Kamnitzer for explaining to me many important properties of MV cycles and MV polytopes, and for his hospitality during one of my Toronto visits.
+Moreover, I would like to thank Joel Kamnitzer for explaining to me many important properties of MV cycles and MV polytopes, and for his hospitality during my Toronto visits.
 I am also indebted to Allen Knutson for teaching me lots of related algebraic geometry and toric geometry.

-I thank Ulrich G$\ddot{\text{o}}$rtz, Thomas Haines, Xuhua He, and Xinwen Zhu for patiently answering my questions and helping me understand local models of Shimura varieties and affine Deligne-Lusztig varieties.
-I learned a great deal about the geometry of the affine Grassmannian from Dinakar Muthiah, Ivan Mirkovi$\acute{\text{c}}$ and Kari Vilonen.
-I am grateful to Dennis Gaitsgory for answering my questions related to his central sheaves paper and giving useful suggestions about future work.
-I am also grateful to Bernd Sturmfels for teaching me about his perspectives on tropical geometry.
-In addition, I benefited from conversations and correspondences with Tom Braden, Justin Chen, Ben Elias, Thomas Lam, Penghui Li, James Parkinson, Alexander Postnikov, Arun Ram, Steven Sam, Vivek Shende and Monica Vazirani.
-I also thank Sam Gunningham for his comments on the writing of earlier drafts of this paper.
+I thank Xinwen Zhu for patiently explaining his work to me, and for suggesting related future projects.
+I also thank Kevin Costello and Ben Webster for their support and guidance during my time at Perimeter Institute.